Dr Emma Foster

 Rm M1.151, William Leech Building,

 I graduated from Aberdeen University in 1998 with an MSc in Human Nutrition and Metabolism.
 In September 1998 I came to Newcastle University to work as a Research Assistant at the Human Nutrition Research Centre and in January 1999 secured a post as a Research Associate.
-Most of my research to date has focused on methods of assessing dietary intake of children.
+Most of my research to date has focused on methods of assessing dietary intake of children and the use of technology based methods of dietary assessment.
 In 2004 I completed my PhD on the subject of Dietary Assessment in Primary School Children under staff regulations.
 In 2011 I was appointed Lecturer in Public Health Nutrition.

 Roles and Responsibilities

 - Nutrition Research Journal editorial board